Newsman/PrestaShop-Newsman/README.md

 Manual installation:
 Copy the "newsmanapp" directory from this repository "src/install" to your "modules" shop directory.
+Copy `newsmanfetch.php` from `../install/newsmanfetch.php` to root of your prestashop installation

 ## Prestashop 1.7x

 Admin -> Module Manager -> Upload a module -> add "newsmanapp.zip" from "src/install".
+Copy `newsmanfetch.php` from `../install/newsmanfetch.php` to root of your prestashop installation

 # Setup
 1. Fill in your Newsman API KEY and User ID and click connect